Podcast

 The basic outline of my podcast.

-I also attended two voice-coaching / voice-over classes at Hofsta University that were taught by Gerald “Gerry” Laytin of Hofstra University.
-His voice-coaching classes, advice, and guidance, was extremely helpful.
+I also attended two voice-coaching / voice-over classes at Hofstra University taught by Gerald “Gerry” Laytin of Hofstra University.
+His voice-coaching courses, advice, and guidance were beneficial.

-9. What Equipment Do I Use To Create The Podcast?
+8. What Equipment Do I Use to Create the Podcast?

 A. Recording Studio